azhangvo/nes-ppu/README.md

 ### Display and Input

 We use SDL2 to simulate both display and input.
-For display, the PPU outputs a `color` vector, which is an RGB value for a single pixel, whose coordinates are represented by the values `scanline` and `cycle`.
+For display, the PPU outputs a `color` vector per pixel to be displayed, whose coordinates are represented by the values `scanline` and `cycle` which is used to index into a palette array, containing RGB hex codes for various colors used.
 We simply create a display window using SDL2 and write each pixel to a frame buffer, which is flushed to the window every time a full frame is written.
 Through this, we are able to achieve 20-40 FPS (machine dependent), which is more than playable.

 Input is also handled by SDL2, and we use keyboard input to simulate an NES controller, with each of the 8 buttons being mapped to a key.
 The controllers (2 of them) write to address `$4016` and `$4017` respectively, to indicate to the NES that it should strobe the controllers' states.
 Once these adresses go low, the states are captured in two shift registers, which the NES reads bit-by-bit.
 To simulate this, we use SDL2 to capture the keyboard input and create an 8-long vector of press states, which is passed as the controller state to the NES.
-We also write to the previously mentioned addresses to capture this provided vector and handle inputs in `NES.v`.
+We provide functionality for player 1, though adding player 2 functionality just involves choosing a set of keys to represent inputs and reading their states on keypress.

 ### ROM Loading and Memory Access